AxdeKlerk/BotB-25/README.md

 - [JavaScript](https://simple.wikipedia.org/wiki/JavaScript) - used for all interactivity within the website
 - *Google* - my starting point for understanding and searching for answers to my questions before other programmes were used
 - *Google Fonts* - for typology
+- *Google Images* - for the how modal
 - *Coolors.co* - for the colour picker
 - *W3schools* - a constant source of reference for all html, CSS and BootStrap explanations
 - *BootStrap Docs* - for reference to all BootStrap syntax